Children's attractions at Canada's Wonderland: KidZville

 In 1984, "Smurf Village" replaced Yogi's Woods; a themed area of Hanna-Barbera Land.
 The section featured the newly popular Hanna-Barbera cartoon The Smurfs and was a walk-through attraction.
-For the 1993 season, the Smurf Village section became "Kids Kingdom."
-The year 1998 saw the Kidzville (styled as KidZville) area replace the Kids Kingdom.
-While the two Kids Kingdom rides were kept, Kidzville also introduced Taxi Jam, Flavourator, Chopper Chase, Toucan Sam maze, and Swing Time (which removed Snail Trail).
-Today, it also has the rides, Frequent Flyers, Jokey's Jalopies, and Kidzville Station.
+For the 1993 season, the Smurf Village section became "Kids' Kingdom."
+The year 1998 saw the Kidzville (styled as KidZville) area replace Kids' Kingdom.
+While the two Kids' Kingdom rides were kept, Kidzville also introduced Taxi Jam, Sugar Shack, Treetop Adventure, Flying Scooters and Swing Time (which removed Snail Trail).
+Today, it also has the rides, Frequent Flyers, Jokey's Jalopies and Kidzville Station.

 A fourth themed area is Zoom Zone.
 Quite small, it is part of Kidzville.
-Created in 2001 with the debut of Silver Streak, it also contains the small rides of Blast Off, and Jumpin' Jet.
+Created in 2001 with the debut of Silver Streak, it also contains the small rides of Blast Off and Jumpin' Jet.
 One of the Kidzville rides, and originally a Kids Kingdom ride, Jumbo Bumps, was removed to make way for these three rides and new section.
-Starting in 2004, the Zoom Zone was no longer printed on the park maps as an independent section, however since Cedar Fair's takeover each of the three rides mentions it is in Zoom Zone, and park signage continues to indicate the name.
+Starting in 2004, the Zoom Zone was no longer printed on the park maps as an independent section, however since Cedar Fair's takeover each of the three rides mentions it is in Zoom Zone and park signage continues to indicate the name.

 For operational purposes, Kidzville, Nickelodeon Central, and Hanna-Barbera Land are all considered to be one operational area, known internally by staff members as "H.B.", for Hanna-Barbera.

-Sister Paramount Parks of Kings Dominion, and California's Great America both have a Kidzville.
-Both created Kidzville by replacing Hanna-Barbera themed areas.
+Sister Paramount Parks of Kings Dominion, and California's Great America both used to have a KidZville.
+Both created KidZville by replacing Hanna-Barbera themed areas.
 Kings Dominion replaced their Hanna-Barbera Land in 1997, and Great America replaced their "Smurf Woods" themed area in 1999.

-When Planet Snoopy opened at the park in 2009, KidzVille remained unchanged, being the only former Paramount park to retain the KidzVille name and theme following its transition to Cedar Fair.
+When Planet Snoopy opened at the park in 2010, KidzVille remained unchanged, being the only former Paramount Park to retain the KidzVille name and theme following its transition to Cedar Fair.